 Since 1934, the Federal Housing Administration (FHA) has been helping Americans qualify for mortgages so they can become homeowners.
 Now part of the US Department of Housing and Urban Development, the FHA currently backs nearly 5 million mortgages.
 Could one of these mortgages put you on the road to homeownership?
-The following answers to some frequently asked questions about FHA loans might help you decide.
+The following are some FHA FAQ answers about FHA loans that could help you decide.

 Frequently Asked Questions About FHA Loans